OpenSoftwareEngineering/test-automation-templates/flutter/setup-linux.md

 Note that chromium may look different, this is a non issue, since flutter launches chromium under it's own temporary(?) profile

+---

+## Issues with android emulator

+Launching flutter app into android emulator, installed through SDK manager in android-studio, has these issues so far:

+### Glitchy UI

+Random lines with circles on ends appear that do not disappear at any time, even after closing the emulator.
+They persist across all workspaces (virtual desktps).
+I believe this may be a wayland related issue, needs further investigation